sauradip/DC-GANS-Tensorflow-Jupyter-Notebook/README.md

-## This Code is the joint work of Sauradip Nag and another Collaborator .
+## This Code is the joint work of Sauradip Nag and Ayan K Bhunia .
 Please include proper citations when using any of the results obtained from this repository.